theo-for-you/blockchain_bridge/README.md

 ## Todo
  - Add more data to the interfce (tx time, bridge amount, current address)
  - Add fees to the listeners
+ - Private key file